Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/Intro.md

     localStorage.setItem('userid', '');
     setKeys(null);
   };

-  const handleLoginEvent = (eventData: any) => {
+  // Callback on login or registration const handleLoginEvent = (eventData: any) => {
     if (eventData.data) {
+      // when login
       if (eventData.type === 'login') {
         const {
           privateKey,